Tag Archives: war

 February 24, 2022, and after.

-Russia’s attempted seizure of Ukraine this year, and the ensuing ongoing war, crystalized a new international division.
+Russia’s attempted seizure of Ukraine last year, and the ensuing ongoing war, crystalized a new international division.
 This division runs deeper than the machinations and miscalculations of one autocrat.
 A recent report, A World Divided: Russia, China and the West, summarizes the current global divide in political attitudes.
 Some major findings:

 Compare positive versus negative attitudes to Russia …